Please provide your zip code to see plans in your area.

-Q: I’ve heard Republican presidential candidates talking about raising the eligibility age for Social Security and Medicare, and also about privatizing them.
+Q: I’ve heard Republican lawmakers talking about raising the eligibility age for Social Security and Medicare, and also about privatizing them.
 The proposals often sound the same … are Social Security and Medicare the same thing?

 A: They’re not the same thing, but they do have many similarities, and most older Americans receive benefits simultaneously from both programs.